victorverma3/InstaRatio/README.md

 # Setup
 First, open the desired Instagram account and navigate to Your activity --> Download your information --> Request a download --> Select accounts and profiles --> Select types of information --> Followers and following --> "JSON" Format and "All time" Date range.
-At this screen, request the user data to be downloaded as JSON files.
+After setting these preferences, press "submit request".
 Download the data from your email when it is completed.
 Finally, unzip the data and move the files followers_1.json and following.json into a folder called {user}, where user is the name of the person whose data is being used.
 Then move this folder into the same local directory as igbot.py.